osdc/blog/src/pages/custom-ubuntu-live-cd/index.md

 |--------md5sum.txt
 ```

-  * /casper/filesystem.${FORMAT}: This is the container of the linux filesystem we are going to copy from our harddisk.
-It is usually a compressed filesystem like squahsfs.
+  * `/casper/filesystem.${FORMAT}`: This is the container of the linux filesystem we are going to copy from our harddisk.
+It is usually a compressed filesystem like squashfs.

-  * /casper/filesystem.manifest: This file is optional.
+  * `/casper/filesystem.manifest`: This file is optional.
 You only need it if you decide to include the Ubuntu installer in the CD.
 The purpose of this file will be explained later.

-  * /casper/filesystem.manifest-desktop: This file is optional.
+  * `/casper/filesystem.manifest-desktop`: This file is optional.
 You only need it if you decide to include the Ubuntu installer in the CD.
 The purpose of this file will be explained later.

-  * /casper/vmlinuz: The linux kernel.
+  * `/casper/vmlinuz`: The linux kernel.
 This is copied form the linux filesystem.

-  * /casper/initrd.img: the initramfs that contain the customizations necessary for the live CD/DVD.
+  * `/casper/initrd.img`: the initramfs that contain the customizations necessary for the live CD/DVD.

-  * /boot/grub/grub.cfg: File containing boot options for the live CD/DVD.
+  * `/boot/grub/grub.cfg`: File containing boot options for the live CD/DVD.

-  * /boot/memtest86+: Optional file used to test the RAM of the machine form the live CD/DVD.
+  * `/boot/memtest86+`: Optional file used to test the RAM of the machine from the live CD/DVD.

-  * /md5sum.txt: Optional file containing checksums for all the files in the CD.
+  * `/md5sum.txt`: Optional file containing checksums for all the files in the CD.

 #### Outline of the Steps ####
   * Prepare our work Environment
   * Copy the source system to the target directory
-  * Chroot into the new system and make modifications
+  * `chroot` into the new system and make modifications
   * Prepare the CD directory structure
   * Build the CD/DVD